felix-mueller/camunda-docs-static/get-started/content/language-agnostic/deploy.md

 menu:
   main:
-    name: "Deploy"
+    name: "Deploy the Process"
     parent: "get-started-language-agnostic"
     identifier: "get-started-language-agnostic-deploy"
     pre: "Deploy the Process to Camunda.
 Test the BPMN 2.0 Process with Tasklist and Cockpit."

 ---

-The next step consists of deploying the Process and starting a new instance using the Camunda Tasklist.
+The next step consists of deploying the Process and starting a new instance to see that your simple process is working correctly.

 # Use the Camunda Modeler for Deploying the Process